Manslaughter (1922 film)

 Manslaughter is a 1922 American silent drama film directed by Cecil B. DeMille and starring Thomas Meighan, Leatrice Joy, and Lois Wilson.
 It was scripted by Jeanie MacPherson adapted from the novel of the same name by Alice Duer Miller.
+Art direction and costumes for the film were done by Paul Iribe.

-The film portrays the main character, Lydia Thorne, as a thrill-seeking, self-entitled, and wild woman who does not have a reputation of thinking before acting.
-She acts selfishly by dancing with other men in the presence of her husband and not providing help to her maid who is in dire need for her son's health.
-As a result of her numerous poor decisions, she is taken to court because of a vehicle accident entailing a high-speed chase she has with a motorcyclist policeman.
-Following this accident, she is imprisoned for manslaughter after being prosecuted by her husband, Daniel O'Bannon, who is a lawyer.
-After this endeavor, Lydia comes out of jail to find her husband has become an alcoholic.
+The film portrays its main character, Lydia Thorne, as a thrill-seeking, self-entitled, and wild woman who does not have a reputation of thinking before acting.
+She acts selfishly by dancing with other men in the presence of her husband and not providing help to her maid who is in dire straits due to her son's health.
+She is eventually taken to court after she crashes into a motorcycle cop during a high-speed chase.
+She is then prosecuted by her husband, Daniel O'Bannon, a lawyer, and is imprisoned for manslaughter.
+After her sentence, Lydia comes out of jail to find her husband has become an alcoholic.

-This film was one of the first to depict very graphic scene of men plundering a room of women meant to represent the descent of Lydia's privileged life., and this film contained various imagery depicting life among the upper-class society.
-Manslaughter was the first film to show an erotic kiss between two members of the same sex.
-The film consists of a character development that added to the film's success, and at the time romance was a popular hit of the time because of the demographic that the films were addressing.
+As part of Lydia's wild life, the film was one of the first to depict an orgy, as well as other acts considered debaucherous in upper-class society.
+Manslaughter is generally cited as being the first American feature film to show an erotic kiss between two members of the same sex.

+The novel was adapted again by Paramount in 1930 and 1931 in French.